eead-csic-eesa/fingerPro/README.md

 5 42741       AG  3.38 567  28.2  29.4
 6 42770       AG  0.32 586  29.9  31.6
 ```
-  - Your mixtures must be located in the last rows with the same name in the 2nd column and different ID (column 1)
+  - Your mixtures must be located in the last rows with the same name in the 2nd column and a different ID (column 1)
  ```r
  tail (catchment[,c(1:6)])
        id   Land_Use  Pbex K40 Bi214 Ra226